bloominstituteoftechnology/Sorting/readme.md

 # Sorting Algorithms

+In this two day project, you will be implementing many different solutions to the same simple problem: sorting a list of integers.
+You will also be using your newfound knowledge of complexity analysis to evaluate each implementation for efficiency.

-*For the purpose of this module, we will be writing and discussing all sorting algorithms with the assumption that our goal is to sort items in ascending order.
-But be aware, this does not always have to be the case.*
+For the purpose of this module, we will be writing and discussing all sorting algorithms with the goal to sort items in ascending order.
+Be aware, this is not always the case.

+# No Googling

+Many times in your Lambda career, we encourage you to scour the internet anytime you are stumped by a problem.
+This is NOT one of those cases.
+Yes, it is possible to Google "quicksort in Python" and find a solution in about 10 seconds but that is not the point of these exercises.
+Your task is to take a simple problem (sort an list of ints) and a pre-defined plan (we give you an algorithm description) and turn that into code.
+These steps should sound familiar, as they are 1-3 of [Polya's Problem Solving techniques](https://github.com/LambdaSchool/CS-Wiki/wiki/Polya%27s-Problem-Solving-Techniques).
+Soon, you will be coming up with your own plans for more complex problems so don't cheat yourself out of valuable coding practice.

+# Day 1

 ## Tasks

+ - Open up the [iterative_sorting](src/iterative_sorting) directory
+ - Read through the descriptions of the `selection_sort` and `bubble_sort` algorithms
- - Implement the `selection_sort` and `bubble_sort` algorithms in the `iterative_sorting` directory.
+ - Implement `selection_sort` and `bubble_sort` in [iterative_sorting.py](src/iterative_sorting/iterative_sorting.py)
- - Implement the `merge_sort` algorithm in the `recursive_sorting` directory.
-The `merge` is meant to be a helper function to the `merge_sort` function that is responsible for performing the actual merging, though you don't have to fill it out if you don't want to.
+ - Test your implementation by running `test_iterative.py`

+# Day 2

+## Tasks

+ - Open up the [recursive_sorting](src/recursive_sorting) directory
+ - Read through the descriptions of the `merge_sort` algorithm
+ - Implement `merge_sort` in [recursive_sorting.py](src/recursive_sorting/recursive_sorting.py)
+ - Test your implementation by running `test_recursive.py`

 ## Stretch Goals
  - Implement all the methods in the `searching.py` file in the `searching` directory.